The Coating on Your Organic Fruit: What Is Apeel, and Should You Be Concerned?

 What Exactly Is Apeel?

-The goal is to extend shelf life.
-Make produce last longer.
-Travel further.
-Sit prettier.
+The goal is simple: extend shelf life.

 Bill Gates, Big Claims, and the Organic Loophole